MohamedBurma/Burma-school/week4.md

 **What to Do**

     1.Submit one of:
-        .this version of Filter if feeling less [comfortable](http://google.com) comfortable .this version of Filter if feeling more comfortable 2.Submit Recover
+        .this version of Filter if feeling less <a href="http://google.com"> comfortable</a>
+        .this version of Filter if feeling more comfortable 2.Submit Recover